kjkoster/ddpg-continuous-tutorial/readme.md

 The image below shows the learning curve where the walker learned to just sit and wait for the episode to end.
 Notice how the curve just flattens at the end.
+Training was cut short for this run, because the behaviour causes training to slow down to a crawl.

 <p align="center" width="100%">
     <img width="33%" src="images/BipedalWalker-v3-sit-and-wait.png">